sCrypt-Inc/specification/docs/syntax.rst

 ----------------------

 These subtypes are more specific versions of ``bytes``, used to further improve type safety.
-To cast a supertype ``bytes`` to them, a constructor must be explicitly called.
+To cast a supertype ``bytes`` to them, a function of the type name must be explicitly called.

 * **PubKey** - a public key type.